• Airbnb

 11. Always respond professionally to a bad review, then move on

 My favorite response is exactly this: ”Thank you for staying with us and for leaving suggestions on how we can improve.
 We always strive to provide a 5 star experience for every guest and it looks like we missed the mark with your group.
-We will take your comments into consideration for how we can improve guest experience moving forward!”
+We will take your comments to heart for how we can improve guest experience moving forward!”

 What would your tips be?
 Let me know in the comments below!